 Patient (Stud dent) Name:

-Student ID Number:
+Student ID N Student ID Number:

-lates of incapacitation and r mark an (X) for the e applicable category, a ıS
+PHYSICIAN TO COMPLETE: Please specify the degree and dates of incapacitation and mark an (X) for the applicable category, as

 attend class or exam from to , (date)]

 Ilfill some academic obligations from

 Slight/Negligible: [Sh ould not have/had any signific ant affect on ability t to fulfill academic obligation ons]

 Other: [Can't provide e/verify illness - not seen here ;]

 The above a assessment of the patient's illness is based on:

 The degree of incapa acitation is based on the patier nt's description of his s/her illness.

 acitation is based on an exami on has necessitated 1 , (date).

 The symptoms of illne ess and/or side effects of med lication may include: :

 Drowsiness Lack of Concentrat tion

 Insomnia Loss of Memory

 Pain Other

-Additional (Comments
+Additional Comments

 PHYSICIAN I TO COMPLETE:

 Date: Signature: Physician (Y/N) Nurs se (Y/N)

 CPSO Regis stration #: Physician's Address/Stam າp:

-TO COMPLETE:
+STUDENT TO COMPLETE:

-release of th I have read and understood the above information pertaining to my illness.
+I have read and understood the above information pertaining to my illness.
 I hereby give permission for the release of this information to my course instructor, program counsellor and/or the Academic Review Subcommittee, as required at the University of Guelph.

-Name (print)): Siç gnature: .
+Name (print) Name (print): Signature: .

-Date: .
+Date: Date: